JeffRMoore/koa/docs/api/response.md

 ##### Object

-  The Content-Type is defaulted to application/json.
+  The `Content-Type` header field is defaulted to `application/json` and the object is serialized as a json string and written to the body.

 #### `response.length`

-  Return response Content-Length as a number when present, or deduce from `ctx.body` when possible, or `undefined`.
+  Return response `Content-Length` as a number when present, or deduce from `ctx.body` when possible, or `undefined`.

 #### `response.length = Number`

-  Set response Content-Length to the given value.
+  Set response `Content-Length` to the given value.

 #### `response.type`